afroditekara/GTFS-Pipeline-for-ETA-Prediction/README.md

 - Results and Output

 ## Overview
 The pipeline was developed to support machine learning models that predict ETAs by handling and processing large datasets.
-It is inspired by the methodology used in Chondrodima et al. (2022) but adapted to fit the computational constraints of this study.
+It is inspired by the methodology used in Particle swarm optimization and RBF neural networks for public transport arrival time prediction using GTFS data by Eva Chondrodima, Harris Georgiou, Nikos Pelekis, and Yannis Theodoridis (2022) but adapted to fit the computational constraints of this study.

 https://www.sciencedirect.com/science/article/pii/S2667096822000295